svemat01/dotfiles/README.md

 My configuration files used by sourcing from ``.zshrc`

 ## Includes
-- scripts for screenshotting and project selector (dev).
+- scripts for screenshotting, project selector (dev) and spotify volume scripts.
 - Aliases
 - Custom shell functions
 - Antigenrc for loading zsh plugins and theme